Nutty

 Buying your partner out of a joint mortgage

-Buying someone out of a property is what it’s called when one of you takes ownership over the other person’s share of the home and becomes solely responsible for paying the mortgage.
+Buying someone out of a property is what it’s called when one of you takes ownership over the other person’s share of the home and you become solely responsible for paying the mortgage.
 To do this, you’ll need to work out the value of your partner’s share of the property and literally buy it off them.

 Let’s face it: not many of us have the cash lying around to be able to afford to do that.
 So, you’ll probably need to remortgage your property to release equity (cash).
 You can then use the funds released to pay for your partner’s share.